cloud-bulldozer/orion/README.md

 **Note: Orion Compatibility**

-Orion currently supports Python versions `3.8.x`, `3.9.x`, `3.10.x`, and `3.11.x`.
+Orion currently supports Python version `3.11.x`.
 Please be aware that using other Python versions might lead to dependency conflicts caused by hunter, creating a challenging situation known as "dependency hell."
 It's crucial to highlight that Python `3.12.x` may result in errors due to the removal of distutils, a dependency used by numpy.
 This information is essential to ensure a smooth experience with Orion and avoid potential compatibility issues.

 Clone the current repository using git clone.

 ```
 >> git clone <repository_url>
->> pip install venv
+>> python3 -m venv venv
 >> source venv/bin/activate
 >> pip install -r requirements.txt
 >> export ES_SERVER = <es_server_url>